-We provide a comprehensive, integrated and highly customizable range of services for the discovery, development and manufacturing of biologics.
+We are a global leading biologics services provider that offers comprehensive, integrated and highly customizable services through our teams of scientists, proprietary technology platform and know-how, state-of-the-art laboratories, and cGMP-compliant manufacturing facilities to pharmaceutical and biotechnology companies.
 We are the only open-access biologics technology platform in the world offering end-to-end solutions, according to the Frost & Sullivan Report, empowering anyone to discover, develop and manufacture biologics from concept to commercial manufacturing.
-Our business model is built on a "follow-the-molecule" strategy: our customers' demand for our services increases as their biologics advance through the biologics development process and ultimately to commercial manufacturing.
-As a result, our revenue from each project increases as the project advances.
-Our proprietary intellectual property and unique end-to-end services also allow us to share the upside of our customers' projects through milestone and royalty payments in certain projects.
+Our business model is built on a "follow-the-molecule" strategy: our customers' demand for our services typically increases as their biologics advance through the biologics development process and ultimately to commercial manufacturing.
+As a result, our revenue from each integrated project typically increases as the project advances.
+Our proprietary intellectual property and unique end-to-end services also allow us to share the upside of our customers' projects through milestone and royalty fees in certain projects.

 We have strong technical capabilities and an open-access technology platform that allows our customers to initiate a project at any stage in the development process.
-As of the Latest Practicable Date, we had worked on 15 biologics which successfully proceeded to the IND filing stage for initiation of global clinical trials and 26 for China only clinical trials.
-As of the Latest Practicable Date, we had developed 115 cell lines for therapeutic protein purpose and 58 cell-based bioassays, and had produced more than 270 batches of biologics with a 98.2% success rate.
+As of the Latest Practicable Date, we had worked on 15 biologics which successfully proceeded to the IND filing stage for initiation of global clinical trials and 32 for China only clinical trials.
+As of the Latest Practicable Date, we had developed 191 cell lines for therapeutic protein purpose and 72 cell-based bioassays, and had produced more than 330 batches of biologics with a 97.6% success rate.

 Our diverse and growing customer base includes leading global pharmaceutical companies as well as virtual, start-up companies and small- to mid-sized biotechnology companies.
-As of the Latest Practicable Date, we had worked with 11 out of the 20 largest pharmaceutical companies in the world as measured by their respective reported revenue in 2015.
-We provided services to 78, 124 and 130 customers in the year ended December 31, 2014 and 2015 and the nine months ended September 30, 2016, respectively, and our backlog had reached over US\$280 million as of the Latest Practicable Date.
+As of the Latest Practicable Date, we had worked with 12 out of the 20 largest pharmaceutical companies in the world as measured by their respective pharmaceutical sales in 2016.
+We provided services to 78, 124 and 163 customers in the year ended December 31, 2014, 2015 and 2016, respectively, and our backlog had reached US\$383.4 million as of the Latest Practicable Date.

-We have assembled one of the largest biologics development teams in the global biologics industry, according to the Frost & Sullivan Report, with 678 scientists as of September 30, 2016.
+We have assembled one of the largest biologics development teams in the global biologics industry, according to the Frost & Sullivan Report, with 732 scientists as of December 31, 2016.
 We also operate one of the world's largest cell culture development laboratories, according to the Frost & Sullivan Report, with over 260 bioreactors with individual capacity ranging from 1L to 200L.
 We are currently building the world's largest disposable bioreactor-based biologics commercial manufacturing facilities with a planned manufacturing capacity of 30,000L.